shopwale/db/README.md

 # db
-Code base for the data-base
+Code base for the database